amontourdeprogrammer/NodingAway/README.md

 # NodingAway
 Animated nodes with processing

-This version allows users to create more nodes by clicking
+This version creates nodes by iteration on the 33 newest posts on the discourse and color them depending on the category